Ares-Developers/Ares-docs/new/buildings/spybehavior.rst

 .. index:: Spies; Build vehicles or train infantry as veteran
+.. index:: Spies; Veteran buildings or aircraft or navy

 Veterancy
 `````````

-:tagdef:`[BuildingType]SpyEffect.UnitVeterancy=boolean`
+:game:`Ares` adds five independent fine grained controls to gain veterancy by
+spying, thus it is possible to grant one or more types veterancy at the same
+time where the original game only supported either :type:`InfantryType`\ s or
+:type:`VehicleType`\ s depending on the :tag:`Factory=` setting.

+:tagdef:`[BuildingType]SpyEffect.InfantryVeterancy=boolean`
+  Whether spying this building will make all future infantry with
+  :tag:`Trainable=yes` you build from your own factories start veteran.
+Defaults
+  to :value:`no`.

+:tagdef:`[BuildingType]SpyEffect.VehicleVeterancy=boolean`
-  Whether or not spying this enemy factory will make all future units you build
+  Whether spying this building will make all future :tag:`Naval=no` vehicles
-  from your own factories of the same type start veteran.
-For example, spying an
+  with :tag:`Trainable=yes` you build from your own factories start veteran.
-  enemy barracks with :tag:`SpyEffect.UnitVeterancy=yes` set will cause all
+  Defaults to :value:`no`.

+:tagdef:`[BuildingType]SpyEffect.NavalVeterancy=boolean`
+  **NEW EFFECT** Whether spying this building will make all future
+  :tag:`Naval=yes` vehicles with :tag:`Trainable=yes` you build from your own
+  factories start veteran.
+Defaults to :value:`no`.

+:tagdef:`[BuildingType]SpyEffect.AircraftVeterancy=boolean`
+  **NEW EFFECT** Whether spying this building will make all future aircraft with
-  future :type:`InfantryTypes` that you build to start veteran.
+  :tag:`Trainable=yes` you build from your own factories start veteran.

-  .. note:: This only works for :type:`VehicleType` and :type:`InfantryType`
-    factories at present.
-Also note that infiltrating any :type:`VehicleType`
-    factory (i.e. War Factory or Naval Yard) will only make land vehicles start
-    veteran - Naval vehicles cannot be made to start veteran through spy
-    infiltration logic.
+  Defaults to :value:`no`.

+:tagdef:`[BuildingType]SpyEffect.BuildingVeterancy=boolean`
+  **NEW EFFECT** Whether spying this building will make all future buildings
+  with :tag:`Trainable=yes` you build from your own Construction Yards start
+  veteran.
+Defaults to :value:`no`.

+.. versionadded:: 0.1
+.. versionchanged:: 2.0